yabsi/gcp-oauth-1.0-proxy/README.md

 Fork the repo and create a pull request describing your contribution.

 ## License
-This project is licensed under the terms of the [Apache 2.0](LICENSE.md) license.
+This project is licensed under the terms of the [Apache 2.0](APACHE_LICENSE.md) license or alternatively under the terms of the [MIT](MIT_LICENSE.md).
+You may use aws-oauth-1.0-proxy according to either of these licenses as is most appropriate for your project on a case-by-case basis..

 ## About Source Allies
 Source Allies is an IT Consultancy based in Urbandale, Iowa.
 Learn more [here](https://www.sourceallies.com/what-we-do/) and get in touch with us [here](https://www.sourceallies.com/contact-us/).